 Dr. Radcliffe, who lived in Oxford in the latter half of the 17th century, was one of the greatest benefactors the city ever had.
-To whom it owes the famous library and the Radvike To famous and the R library named after him, and the Radcliffe Infirmary was built out of funds which he bequeathed for charitable uses.
+To whom it owes the famous library named after him, and the Radcliffe Infirmary was built out of funds which he bequeathed for charitable uses.
 To St. Bartholomew's Hospital, London, he left £600 a year for ever.

-During his lifetime the doctor was considered near."
+During his lifetime the doctor was considered "near."
 An amusing story is told of a combat he once had with a roadmaker who called for payment for some work he had done outside the doctor's door.
-"How, you rascal," said Radeliffe, attempting to evade the domand, "do you pretend to be paid?
-You have spoilt my pavement and covered it over with earth to hide your bad work."
+"How, you rascal," said Radcliffe, attempting to evade the demand, "do you pretend to be paid ?
+You have spoilt my pavement and covered it over with earth to hide. your bad work."
 "Doctor," was the man's smart retort, "mine is not the only bad work the earth hides."
 "You dog!" replied Radcliffe, "you are a wit; you must indeed be poor.
-Come in" and paid him.
+Come in" -and paid him.

 Dr. Dabbs, who was for twenty-five years closely associated with the late Lord Tennyson in the capacity of medical attendant, prints some of his reminiscences in the February number of Vectis.
-The doctor had a great admiration for the whole-hearted loyalty of the poet towards those who advised him:
+The doctor had a great admiration for the whole-hearted loyalty of the poet towards those who advised him :

 "He was absolutely incapable of any sly deception as to other advice; if he did not like your treatment he said so, and in remarkably plain language.
-If he thought your estimate of his condition was erroneous, he asked you for your reasons, and when you gave them he put them through a furnace of criticism which was of the most bitting prospers and in processing ideals.
-But of the most biting prose and in no sense idyllic.
+If he thought your estimate of his condition was erroneous, he asked you for your reasons, and when you gave them he put them through a furnace of criticism which was of the most biting prose and in no sense idyllic.
 But he was true and straight.
 He might not always be complimentary, but he was always a man who thought and spoke as a man."